wily123/todo/README.md

-todo
+<h1>todo</h1>
 ====
-This todo script use local storage for storing events.
+This todo script use local storage for storing events. <br />
-You can chande color, content or date by click on events. html js
+You can chande color, content or date by click on events. <br />
+html js